-At the last AGM held on 26 May 2023, shareholders gave the Company or any of its subsidiaries a general approval in terms of section 48 of the Companies Act and the JSE Listings Requirements, by way of special resolution, for the acquisition of its own shares.
+At the last AGM held on 07 September 2023, shareholders gave the Company or any of its subsidiaries a general approval in terms of section 48 of the Companies Act, by way of special resolution, for the acquisition of its own shares.
 As this general approval remains valid only until the next AGM, shareholders will be asked at that meeting to consider a special resolution to renew this general authority until the next AGM, subject to a maximum extension of 15 months.